CommE2E/comm/docs/dev_environment.md

 ## Debugging JavaScript

 - For web, you can just use your browser of choice’s dev tools.
-- For iOS and Android, a later commit in this stack will add support via `expo-dev-client`.
+- For iOS and Android, you can use the dev menu in dev builds to open up a JS debugger, where you can set breakpoints via the `debugger` expression.

 # Working with Phabricator